kevinpaulson7/Flutter-Projects/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.
+It is basically an  expense tracking or you can say expense reading and save the expense so that whenever you want to have a look at what expense you have made at a period of time.

 A few resources to get you started if this is your first Flutter project: